olafayomi/COMPx527/README.md

 ## COMPX527 Assignment

-### Requirements
-* Apply to join [AWS Educate](https://aws.amazon.com/education/awseducate/) to get free AWS credit.

 ### Objectives
-* You are required to compose a cloud-based solution using AWS services.
-* You will perform a live demo and presentation of your solution.
-* The goal of this assignment is to give hands-on experience of using cloud services and how to design and deploy cloud-native applications.
+The goal of this assignment is to give hands-on experience of using cloud services and how to design and deploy cloud-native applications.
 In order to achieve this objective, your cloud-based solution will be assessed based on these criteria:
 * Deployment: How will your solution be deployed on AWS or cloud service provider of choice ?
 * Automation: Is the deployment process automated or manual ?
 * Reproduciblity: Can your solution be easily replicated or deployed elsewhere or by someone else ?
 * Scalability: Has consideration been given to how to scale up or scale down your solution to meet increasing demand ?

 You are expected to use tools like [ansible](https://www.ansible.com/resources/get-started),[terraform](https://www.terraform.io/) and [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to achieve these objectives.
 This will require that you get comfortable with the [AWS CLI](https://aws.amazon.com/cli/).
 See instructions below on installing AWS CLI and ansible to give you an idea of how to proceed with your assignment.